Frequently Asked Questions

 Switching to Ohm is easy.
-Simply enter your electricity usage details into our online price calculator, pick the Price Plan you want and click on “Switch Now”.
+Simply enter your electricity usage details into our online price calculator, pick the Supply Start Date and Price Plan you want and click on “Start Ohm Now”.
 Then you just need to fill in your personal particulars and we’ll have you going Ohm in no time.

 And don’t worry if you’re currently with another electricity retailer.
 Once you’ve submitted everything we need, we’ll take care of the transfer process.
 You won’t have to lift a finger.

 Will my electricity supply be cut-off when I make this switch?